brettadin/spectrasuite/docs/static/overview.md

 - Export bundles (manifest v2, per-trace CSVs, optional PNG) with a replay stub that reconstructs visible traces.
 - Fe I line overlays with scaling controls plus an offline SIMBAD resolver fixture.
+- Frequency- and energy-based uploads auto-convert to the wavelength baseline during ingest.

 Upcoming documentation work will expand this section with end-to-end usage guidance, data-source citation details, legal notices, and troubleshooting tips.